What is a Fixed Interest Rate?

 Table of Contents

-Fixed Interest Rate Definition
+How to Calculate the Fixed Interest Rate (Step-by-Step)

 If a loan or bond is priced at a fixed interest rate, the interest rate – which determines the interest expense amount due each period – is fixed and does not fluctuate over time.

 The distinct benefit of fixed rates is the predictability in the pricing of the debt, as the borrower does not need to be concerned about changing market conditions that may impact the interest due.

 The fact that the interest rate is fixed mitigates any risk that the borrower’s interest expense payments could increase substantially.

 Typically, borrowers are more likely to opt for fixed rates in lending agreements during low interest rate environments in an attempt to “lock-in” favorable borrowing terms for the long term.

 Fixed Interest Rate Formula

 The formula for calculating the interest expense on a debt instrument with fixed pricing is as follows.